bikashdaga/blog/_posts/2020-10-03-jupyterhub.md

 ### Authenticating

 That leaves us with the last task of authenticating to the server.
 Since we did not set up a LDAP server or OAuth, JupyterHub will use PAM (Pluggable Authentication Module) authentication to authenticate users.
-In English, JupyterHub uses the user name and passwords of of the host machine to authenticate.
-To make use of this, we are going to have to create a user on the JupyterLab Docker container.
+This means JupyterHub uses the user name and passwords of the host machine to authenticate.

+To make use of this, we will have to create a user on the JupyterHub Docker container.
 There are other ways of doing this such as having a script placed on the container and executed at container start up but we will do it manually as an exercise.
-It should be noted that if you tear down or rebuild the container that you will have to repeat this process, so an exercise to automate this process or switch to a different authentication method would be invaluable.
+If you tear down or rebuild the container you will have to recreate users.

 {% include alert.html text="I do not recommend hard coding user credentials into any script or Dockerfile." %}